A travel guide to what to do in Apostle Islands, with gorgeous views, best beaches and rich heritage in Northern Wisconsin

 8. Go hiking in Apostle Islands

-It’s thus perfect to bring your vegan hiking boots along!
+It’s also the perfect chance to try out your vegan hiking boots!

 Stockton is one of the most popular hiking spots, owing to the 6 trails available there.
 The aptly named 1.5-mile Quarry Trail will take you to a historic abandoned quarry.

 There are day-hiking cruise ship shuttles operating from Bayfield to Stockton, so the trails are easy to reach.

 The Loop Trail, located on Oak Island and stretching for over 5 miles, will take you to the highest point in the lakeshore at 1081ft.

 On the mainland, hikers can enjoy the 4.5-mile Lakeshore Trail.

 From Mayers Road, Bayfield, the trail will take you past the cliffs above the sea caves, along cave overlook points, over a natural bridge, and to a backcountry campsite.

 Cycling is a popular way of getting to know the mainland and Madeline Island.
 Both Bayfield and Madeline have bicycle rental and maintenance facilities, such as the Howl Adventure Center.